Latest Sea Ice and Global Temperature contents:

 |Major temperature indices - last 4 years |

-Here is an active plotter for global temperature indices.
+Here is an active plotter for global temperature indices, set to a common anomaly base of 1981-2010.
 You can vary the selection of plot data with the checkboxes.
 The legend is active; you can choose to draw linear regression lines, or to smooth the curves.
 You can also choose a new color by clicking on the color square next to the name.
-You can drag, stretch etc the plot - details are in this post
+You can drag, stretch etc the plot - details are in this post.
+Dragging in the plot area just translates the plots, but dragging below the x-axis stretches x, and similarly for y.

 The plot also allows you to switch (toggle button "Trendback") to a mode which shows on the y-axis not the anomaly, but the trend from the x-axis time to the most recent data.
 All the same plotting facilities are there, except for regress.